Our team

 DATA SCIENTIST & TECHNICAL SUPPORT

-Dr Bryan Paton, PhD
+Bryan Paton, PhD

-I have a diverse background in computer engineering, philosophy and cognitive neuroscience.
+Biography: I have a diverse background in computer engineering, philosophy and cognitive neuroscience.
 I am a nerd at heart and having this broad experience lets me combine all of my interests.

 Consciousness & Attention: I am deeply interested in the brain and how perceptual experiences transition from non-conscious to conscious and what are the factors, cognitive, behavioural and neurophysiological involved.
 I have some experience with binocular rivalry, continuous flash suppression and related paradigms.